-Special thanks to...
+...ot synnh lbiogQ

-- presentation and have demonstrated excellence in public speaking. - the Viagara Catholic District School Board for their financial and administrative support. - the Ontario English Catholic Teachers' Association Niagara Elementary Unit (O.E.C.T.A.-N.E.U.) for their financial and personnel support. - the members of the Public Speaking Festival Committee. - and the Showcase. - all representatives from the N.C.D.S.B. for participating in the opening of the festival and presenting awards to the speakers. - all representatives from O.E.C.T.A.-U.E.U for welcoming the guests and speakers to the festival, and presenting awards to the speakers. - the teachers and parents of the contestants for their help in encouraging the students to share their thoughts with all of us. - the area "Speak Out!" judges for their willingness to evaluate the speeches presented.
+- the gifted young people who have prepared their speeches for presentation and have demonstrated excellence in public speaking. - the Niagara Catholic District School Board for their financial and administrative support. - the Ontario English Catholic Teachers' Association Wiagara Elementary Unit (O.E.C.T.A.-N.E.U.) for their financial and personnel support. - the members of the Public Speaking Festival Committee. - school and Board support staff for their work with the area festivals and the Showcase. - all representatives from the N.C.D.S.L for participating in the openation of the festival and presenting awards to the speakers. - all representatives from O.E.C.T.A.-N.E.U for welcoming the guests and speakers to the festival, and presenting awards to the speakers. - the teachers and parents of the contestants for their help in encouraging the students to share their thoughts with all of us. - the area "Speak Out!" judges for their willingness to evaluate the speeches presented.